oeyoews/neotw-app/README.md

 - install dpkg for deb
 - use 19.0.0\*(appimage require) or use nvm
-- appimage generated nedd overwall
+- appimage generated need overwall
+- add .desktop file